Get competitive quotes from top companies.See Your Rates

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher insurance rates.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In Massachusetts, the death rate from injury due to firearms is3.1 per 100,000 deaths, the second-lowest rate in the country, only Hawaii has a lower rate.
 Nationwide, the average firearm death rate is 10.4 per 100,000.

-Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
-In Massachusetts, the percentage of the population that’s female is 51.5%, and the percentage that’s male is 48.5%.
+Gender - Women live longer than men on average.
+So they pay less for insurance than a similar man would.
+In Massachusetts, the percentage of the population that’s female is 51.5%.
+The percentage that’s male is 48.5%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

 Health History - Most of us have one or two minor health issues.
-But if you have a serious illness, or a family history of such illnesses, this can affect your rates.
+But if you have a serious illness or a family history of such illnesses it can affect your rates.

-There are certain conditions, such as heart disease or certain kinds of cancers, which can make your insurance premiums much higher if you have them or a family history of them.
-In some cases, a pre-existing condition can make you ineligible altogether, which is why it’s important to get life insurance before something serious happens.
+There are conditions like heart disease or cancer which can make your insurance premiums much higher.
+In some cases, a pre-existing condition can make you ineligible.
+That's why it’s important to get life insurance before something serious happens.

-Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance, other things being equal, than those who don’t.
+Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance.
 This is especially relevant in Massachusetts, where skiing and hunting are common recreational activities.

-Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
+Marital Status - Married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the US Census, in Massachusetts in 2009, the rate of marriage for people over 15 was 29.9 per 1,000 people.
+In Massachusetts in 2009, the rate of marriage for people over 15 was 29.9 per 1,000 people.
 The rate of divorce was 14.8 per 1,000 people.
 And the rate of widowhood was 11 per 1,000 people.